openequella/openequella.github.io/guides/InstallationAdminGuide.md

 During installation the name and location of the folder in which the JDK is installed is needed to properly configure and run openEQUELLA.

-The next step in the installation is to install ImageMagick.

 ## Install ImageMagick

-ImageMagick can be obtained from <http://www.imagemagick.org/> .
-Download the platform-specific installer. openEQUELLA requires version 6.4 or greater to be installed.

-NOTE: openEQUELLA requires Imagemagick version 6.8.9 or higher for digital camera RAW image files.
+NOTE: openEQUELLA requires Imagemagick version 6.4 or greater be installed; 6.8.9 or higher for digital camera RAW image files.
+ImageMagick can be obtained from <http://www.imagemagick.org/> ; download the platform-specific installer.  **If using a platform with package management check the available version of Imagemagick before installing from source; its highly likely packages exist already.**
 Additionally, a third party plugin called Ghostscript is required by Imagemagick to enable the generation of thumbnails for some file types (for example, pdfs).
 Go to <http://ghostscript.com> to download and install.

 For a full list of image file types supported by Imagemagick, go to <http://imagemagick.sourceforge.net/http/www/formats.html>.